 Verdict: The Kithouse B6 is a genuinely good headphone amp.
 Tonally speaking, it sounds good, and looks-wise it’s pretty unique, especially with the wood effect trim.
 It’s well made, too, although I do feel a dial would have been a better choice for level control than the slider they fitted.
 It’s one of the easiest headphone amps to use, and the fact that it offers Bluetooth input at such a low price is quite remarkable.

-> As for tone, you can probably guess from the name that this is voiced for metal.
-It offers incredible distortion for such a small unit, which isn’t too common in the headphone amp genre.
-The level of distortion is controlled by rotary dials at the top of the unit, which alter tone, volume and gain.
-You can turn down the gain to play clean, but as this amp is voiced for metal, it’s not a truly clean sound – something to bear in mind if you are considering this amp.
-For FX, there is a chorus function which adds some good ambience to the sound.
+As for tone, you can probably guess from the name that this is voiced for heavy rock and metal.
+It offers incredible distortion for such a small unit, which isn’t too common for guitar headphone amplifiers.
+The level of distortion is controlled by rotary dials at the top of the unit, which alters tone, volume, and overdrive.
+You can turn down the drive to play clean, but as this amp is voiced for metal, it’s not a truly clean sound – something to bear in mind if you are considering this amp.
 If you want to play with a backing track, this model does feature an aux in port.

-> Verdict: The Donner Heavy Metal headphone amp offers great tones for anybody looking for a darker sound.
-The majority of headphone amps aim for mass appeal, and offer a wide range of tones, but Donner have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.
+Verdict: The Andoer Vitoos Heavy Rock headphone amp offers great tones for anybody looking for a darker sound.
+The majority of headphone amps for guitar aim for mass appeal, and offer a wide range of tones, but Andoer have chosen to drill down to a very specific niche and have made a great little headphone amp for those who strictly play metal.

-> Metronomes keep a steady rhythm in the form of continuous clicking.
+Metronomes keep a steady rhythm in the form of continuous clicking.
 They are great for practicing scales and strumming rhythms.

 Some headphone amps now carry numerous drum tracks, and some even allow tempo modification.
 Drum tracks provide a more realistic beat than metronomes do, and are great for practicing whole songs, or even as accompaniment for solo artists.